johnno1962/XprobePlugin/README.md

-## XprobePlugin - app memory browser
+## XprobePlugin - Objective-C App Memory Browser

 ![Icon](http://injectionforxcode.johnholdsworth.com/xprobe.png)

-The XprobePlugin is an Xcode extension that allows you to browse memory as you would a web site.
-Build the project and restart Xcode to get up and running.
-In the simulator, no changes to your project are required.
-Simply use the Product/Xprobe/Load menu item to load the memory scanner into a running application and click on links to reveal detail about the objects listed.
-The list of objects can be refreshed and filtered at any time using the search field on the upper wiew.
+The XprobePlugin is an Xcode extension that allows you to browse your application's memory in a WebView inside Xcode.
+Build this project and restart Xcode to get up and running.
+When using the simulator no change to your project is required and any time your application is running use the "Product/Xprobe/Load" menu item to load the memory scanner into your app.
+It will preform an initial search of all objects referred to in some way by a sweeep of [UIApplication sharedApplication] and its windows.
+This initial list of root/live objects can be filtered by a class name regular expression.
-Simple values can be clicked on to edit them and the value for properties and methods with no arguments can be retrieved by clicking on them.

-More documentation to follow once I've got the repository up and running.
+Click on one of these live object links to drill down into viewing the ivars of the instance and click on it's superclass link to view its ivars.
+Clicking on the link for an object ivar value will browse to that object and so on.
+There are links to display the class' properties and methods as extracted from the Objective-C runtime and a link to display subviews if possible.

+The final link "trace" allows you to put a trace on the object such that all method calls will be logged to the lower part of the Xprobe console along with their arguments.
+This can be filtred in real time using a regular expression entered into the search field at the base.
+You need to trace each class in the class' hierarchy separately to see absolutely all messages.

+If you click on a simple value displayed for an ivar it can be edited by changing the text field created and typing enter.
+Clicking on the name of properties or methods with no arguments the value returned will be displayed.

+### Use on a device.

+Xprobe works by loading a bundle in the simulator which connects to Xcode when it is loaded.
+An application makes its list of seed nodes known to Xprobe by implementing the following cateegory:

+    @implementation @interface Xprobe(Seeding)

+    + (NSArray *)xprobeSeeds {
+        UIApplication *app = [UIApplication sharedApplication];
+        NSMutableArray *seeds = [[app windows] mutableCopy];
+        [roots insertObject:app atIndex:0];
+        return seeds;
+    }

+    @end

+Once an app is initialised call [Xprobe connectTo:"your.ip.address"] to connect to the TCP server running inside Xcode.
+After this, call [Xprobe search:@""] to perform the innitial sweep starting at these objects looking for root objects.
+Each time search: is called or the object class filter is changed the sweep is performed anew.
+The application will need to be linked with libXprobeARM.a and will need to include Xtrace/{h,mm} if you want to perform method tracing.

 ### Temporary Eval License